 The opening of The Silber Art Gallery in the Goucher College Athenaeum fulfills President Kraushaar's vision of more than 50 years ago: to provide a suitably secure gallery dedicated solely to the exhibition of art, both from the Goucher collection and from contemporary artists and collectors outside the campus.

 The Silber Art Gallery was made possible through the contributions of Sidney and Jean Flah Silber.
 Mr. and Mrs. Silber have long appreciated the capacity of the visual arts to express meaning, to communicate the insights and emotions of the individual, and to convey the character of a place, a people, and a time.
 They realize how powerfully art can teach, both inside the classroom and beyond, and they understand the lessons it offers students of the human experience and the natural world.The gallery is the new home to Goucher's permanent collection and its critically acclaimed program of contemporary art exhibitions.
 With 1,000 square feet of exhibition space and a 21-foot ceiling, the gallery is capable of housing large-scale art works.
 In addition to enabling us to display selections from the college's permanent collection, the gallery hosts a range of programming, from the traditional to the experimental, featuring the work of students, emerging artists, and established names alike.

-With Silence Comes Peace at the Silber Art Gallery inside the Athenaeum will be presented from Tuesday, October 27, to Sunday, December 6.
+Naomi Safran-Hon: House Without Home at the Silber Art Gallery inside the Athenaeum will be presented from Tuesday, January 26, to Sunday, April 3, 2016.

 Naomi Safran-Hon grew up in Haifa, Israel, but resides in Brooklyn, NY.
 In this body of work, she investigates her relationship to Israel and its ongoing conflict, revealing the fragility of the human experience.